Azamoth/overwolf.github.io/docs/start/ads-sdk-interaction.md

 ## Showing multiple ads
 If you wish to show more than one ad on your app, you can easily do so by creating multiple instances of `OwAd`.
 Just make sure you pass a different container element for each instance.
+Important note: You can only have one video ad running at a given time.
+Please make sure you've addressed this when planning the application's flow and PRD.